Board Directors & Officers

 It's easy to start "turf wars" about who is individually responsible and forget that the Board is required to function as a team that makes decisions togetherDon't allow individual support roles for volunteer directors to get messy (see Governance & Support Functions above).
 Thousands of comments from CIC volunteers across the United States suggest that communities suffer because of unilateral decision-making driven by a fundamental misunderstanding of the shared nature and implied teamwork model required of volunteer community governance.

 The CIC universe would be a better place if more statutes and governing documents emphasized the teamwork necessary to effectively govern.
+Nobody assigns duties to volunteer directors.
+Nobody is a "boss."
 Click here to learn more about amending and restating your governing documents.

 WHO CAN SERVE AS A DIRECTOR AND OFFICER?